mmomtchev/everything-json/README.md

 ## [`yiedable-json`](https://github.com/ibmruntimes/yieldable-json)

-`yiedable-json` is the other source of inspiration.
+`yiedable-json` is the other source of inspiration for this project.
 It is a pure JavaScript implementation that is also browser compatible.
 It parses JSON and yields the CPU to the event loop every 5ms.
 This allows other waiting tasks to continue executing without (too much) delay.
 Being well-mannered comes at a 5 times slower than `JSON.parse` cost.

 # `json-async`